Sean PADI Divemaster Aussie Divers Phuket

 Working well in a team environment and having a good work ethic are nice words to read.
 These would of course be supported by references.

-Hopefully these tips with help you gain the job of your dream.
+Hopefully these tips with help you gain the job of your dreams.

 Take care and safe diving.